home-assistant/developers.home-assistant/docs/add-ons/tutorial.md

 ## Step 4: Installing the update

 Since we updated the version number in our `config.json`, Home Assistant will show an update button when looking at the add-on details.
-You might have to refresh your browser or click the refresh button in the add-on store for it to show up.
+You might have to refresh your browser or click the "Reload" button in the add-on store for it to show up.
 If you did not update the version number, you can also uninstall and install the add-on again.
 After installing the add-on again, make sure you start it.

 Now navigate to [http://homeassistant.local:8000](http://homeassistant.local:8000) to see our server in action!